Learn in this cooking video how to make pork knuckle with sauerkraut using a yummy and easy ham hock roast recipe!

 4) meanwhile, chop sauerkraut coarsely and place it on a tray into a layer

-5) peel onions off, chop them finely, place it over sour cabbage, and mix ingredients
+5) peel onions off, chop them finely, place them over sour cabbage, and mix ingredients

 6) when the knuckle is soft, pour a few ladles of broth in which boiled the ham hock over pickled cabbage so that it’s sunk into juice about three quarters